HyperTesto/hypertesto.me/content/blog/2026/08/curlese-five-years-later/index.en.md

 ---
-title: "Curlese, five years later: curl is still the unversal language of broken integrations"
+title: "Curlese, five years later: curl is still the universal language of broken integrations"
 date: 2026-08-03T18:00:00+02:00
 draft: false
 description: "Five years ago I argued that curl is the only language every team speaks when an integration breaks.
 A revisit: what changed, what didn't, and the 2026 survival kit."